-Number of New Positions Title of Requested Position Section/Unit 3 Retirement Benefits Specialist II Call Center able to train them.
-This has left a number of vacancies; currently, there are 67 budgeted positions, 10 of which are vacant.
+Number of New Positions Title of Requested Position Section/Unit 3 Retirement Benefits Specialist II Call Center maintain staffing levels in Member Services as staff promote or leave faster than we are able to train them.
+This has created a number of vacancies in the Division.
+There are currently 67 budgeted positions, 10 of which are vacant.
 Our plan to fill open positions within Member Services must be a multi-year endeavor, as it takes a considerable amount of time to hire and train new staff for the Member Services division.